delocalizer/streammd/README.md

 generating only a warning when the target maximum marginal FP rate is exceeded.
 This is not recommended for general use.

+### Hash functions.

+The current implementation of `streammd` uses a fixed number of hash functions (`k=10`) regardless of the value of `p` (`--fp-rate`) or `m` (`--mem`).
+Other implementations are certainly possible, such as allowing a free choice of `k`, or using the value of `k` that maximizes capacity `n` for a given `m` and `p` (i.e. the capacity-optimal value).
+Each of these has its own drawbacks.
+In the case of a free choice, the user must understand and experiment with the non-trivial relationship between `k` and filter capacity, false-positive rate, memory use, and performance to pick a sensible value.
+Most users probably just want reasonable performance and minimal parameter space searching, given their computational constraint (mem) and analytic goal (FPR).

+Moreover, the value of `k` that maximizes `n` for a given `p` and `m` is not a great default for performance reasons because Bloom filter capacity is only weakly dependent on `k` close to the capacity-optimal value, but computational cost is linear in `k`.
+For example, with defaults of `m=4GiB` and `p=1e-6`, the capacity-optimal Bloom filter requires `k=20` to store `1.2e9` items, but halving the number of hashes to `k=10` (doubling the speed) reduces capacity by just 17% to `1e9` items.

+In summary, a fixed `k=10` is a pragmatic compromise between performance and memory given values of `p` and `n` likely to be useful for large short-read datasets.

 ### Metrics

 * `TEMPLATES` = total count of templates seen.